In cryptocurrency trading you have quite a few different options when it comes to pairs.

 This is currently the most traded type of cryptocurrency pair.
 If you didn’t know already, fiat currency is traditional currency.
 Currencies like the U.S. dollar and Euro.

-It is what you will see most brokers offer on their trading platforms, largely paired with the biggest cryptos and fiat currencies.
+It is what you will see most brokers offer on their trading platforms, largely paired with the biggest cryptos and fiat currencies (check some out here!).
 Some of the most common pairs include:

 BTC/USD, ETH/USD, LTC/USD, BTC/EUR, BTC/GBP

 USD is the standard for crypto-fiat pairings – almost all brokers will offer this.
 EUR and GBP pairings are becoming more common with time though.

 Existing brokers that are involved in other tradeable markets, like forex or futures, have almost exclusively taken on crypto/fiat pairs, often as their only crypto options.

 This reduces their risk of entering the crypto market as well as keeping to the regulations that they follow.
 Safe trading is important when it comes to the crypto market – remember to look for the regulations that brokerages follow.

 BTC/USD is the most commonly traded crypto pairing which gives it an advantage over other pairs.
 The trading volume of BTC/USD is the highest which also means that the trading costs are going to be lower.